 ARTICLE 28. - LEAVE-OF-ABSENCE WITHOUT PAY

-28.1 It is the policy of the District to grant employees leave-of-absences without pay under certain circumstances and in accordance with state and federal benefit entitlement laws.
+28.1 It is the policy of OC San to grant employees leave-of-absences without pay under certain circumstances and in accordance with state and federal benefit entitlement laws.
 Except as stated below, employees shall not receive compensation during an unpaid leave-of-absence.
 Employees will not be granted an unpaid leave of absence prior to exhausting all paid leave accrual balances, excluding employees protected by PDL (Pregnancy Disability Leave)/FMLA (Family and Medical Leave Act)/CFRA (California Family Rights Act) for their own serious health condition.

-28.2 Using the prescribed forms, approved by District management, any full-time, including probationary, or part-time employees with at least fifty-two (52) weeks of service and at least twelve hundred fifty (1,250) hours of service, may be granted an FMLA or CFRA leave-of-absence without pay, not to exceed twelve (12) weeks in a rolling twelve (12) month calendar period.
+28.2 Using the prescribed forms, approved by OC San management, any full-time, including probationary, or part-time employees with at least fifty-two (52) weeks of service and at least twelve hundred fifty (1,250) hours of service, may be granted an FMLA and/or CFRA leave-of-absence without pay, not to exceed twelve (12) weeks in a rolling twelve (12) month calendar period.
 A “rolling” twelve (12) month period is measured backward from the date the employee uses the leave.
 A request for leave of absence without pay must be made upon prescribed forms in all instances where an employee is absent without pay for more than five (5) consecutive working days, or for absences of ten (10) working days or more when using paid sick leave accruals.

 28.3 Substitution of Paid Leave